eclipse-cdt-cloud/cdt-gdb-vscode/CONTRIBUTING.md

 ## Project description

-This is a Visual Studio Code extension that supports debugging using gdb and any other debugger that supports the MI protocol.
+This is an extension that supports debugging using gdb and any other debugger that supports the MI protocol.
 It is built by the experts that provide the gdb support in the Eclipse C/C++ IDE (CDT).